jasone/sqlive/docs/docs.md

 64 bits floating point numbers (FLOAT) and UTF-8 strings (TEXT).

-By looking at the schema, we can see that the two tables are related through the columns `c_custkey` and `o_custkey`.
+By looking at the schema, we can see that the two tables are related through the columns 'c\_custkey' and 'o\_custkey'.
 Each order identifies the customer that passed the order through a unique identifier (as it is often the case in relational databases).